 The group suggested a formatted document could be drafted by this group which people with an eating disorder or their carer can download and take to a member of the clinical team to sign and stamp as evidence they qualify for the exclusive shopping hour/period:

 - With eating disorders, food is medicine and should not be denied or limited.

 - People with eating disorders must follow the prescribed amount and frequency of eating, in order to maintain their health.
 They are also prone to anxiety so not being able to get the required prescribed foods or in the quantities needed will further set them back in their recovery.

 - We would not reduce a patient’s dose of chemo or antibiotics in such a situation, as treatment would not work.
 This is a comparable example.
 Skipping meals or losing weight is actually harmful to people with these potentially deadly mental illnesses.

-Perhaps this is an approach which could be implemented in other countries around the world to try to help people with eating disorders & their carers get the all-important food items required.
+Perhaps this is an approach which could be implemented in other countries around the world to try to help people with eating disorders and their carers get the all-important food items required.

-Wishing you all the best as you continue to support your loved ones through this unprecedented time of worry & uncertainty.
+Wishing you all the best as you continue to support your loved ones through this unprecedented time of worry and uncertainty.